Lazemare/CM-d-MD/README.md

    ## Examples

    In the example folder we provide some examples, check the `README.md` there for more information about how to work with CM-d-MD.

+## Problems

+The Koopman reweighting scheme do not work by now, please use default reweighting scheme.